 BLN Webinar: Piloting of the e-Tracker App in the DHIS2 in The Gambia

-The BID Learning Network (BLN) invites you to a webinar presentation on “Piloting of the e-Tracker App in the DHIS2 in The Gambia.”
-In 2016, the Expanded Programme on Immunization of The Gambia received a small grant from the BLN to pilot an Electronic Immunization Registry (EIR) with the main objective of strengthening the data management capacity at central and regional levels in the country.
-The presenter will describe Gambia’s experience with piloting the e-Tracker App in DHIS2.
-He will specifically highlight the process, the challenges and lessons learned.
+The BID Learning Network (BLN) invites you to view the webinar slides from “Piloting of the e-Tracker App in the DHIS2 in The Gambia.”
+In 2016, the Expanded Programme on Immunization (EPI) of The Gambia received a small grant from the BLN to pilot an Electronic Immunization Registry (EIR) with the main objective of strengthening the data management capacity at central and regional levels in the country.
+During this webinar, the presenter described Gambia’s experience with piloting the e-Tracker App in DHIS2.
+He specifically highlighted the process, the challenges and lessons learned.

 Catherine Muyawala, the BID Learning Network Community Coordinator, is a knowledge management specialist with over 20 years of experience in information management, including coordinating communities of practice.
 She has held various knowledge management related portfolios in diverse sectors, including public health.
 Catherine holds a BA in Library and Information Science and a Master’s in Business Administration (MBA).